-Court: when parents square off in private termination case, children must have counsel
+Texas court: when parents square off in private termination case, kids must have counsel

 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

 03/23/2018, Legislation, Termination of Parental Rights (Private) - Children

 Tex.
 Fam.
 Code Ann. § 107.021(a-1) provides that a court must appoint an "amicus attorney" or attorney ad litem for the child in a private termination of parental rights case "unless the court finds that the interests of the child will be represented adequately by a party to the suit whose interests are not in conflict with the child's interests . . ."